 - Emergency Procedure (72-hour hold) - CRS 27-65-105

 - Who May Effect a 72-hour Hold - see CRS 27-65-105, part II, A thru E

 - Age of Consent to Mental Health Treatment - CRS 27-65-103 (2)

 - Persons Required to Report Child Abuse & Neglect - CRS 19-3-304

 NASW: Code of Ethics and Standards of Practice

 Jurisprudence Exam - IQT User Guide and Exam Registration

-The Chapter also sponsors Jurisprudence Exam Info Sessions throughout the year.
-For further info and to RSVP go to chapter events/calendar.
+The Chapter also provides Jurisprudence Exam Info Sessions throughout the year.
+For further info and register go to chapter events/calendar.